 For several years, I’ve had this reoccurring dream at night.

 I’ve brushed this dream aside because life happened.
-We lost several family members seven years ago, I had surgery on the butterfly-shaped thyroid gland six years ago, and I was pregnant with our first child five years ago.
+We lost several family members seven years ago, I had surgery on my thyroid gland six years ago, and I was pregnant with our first child five years ago.
 Then, I trained for a half-marathon four years ago.
 Three years ago we were preparing to make a major cross-country move, we made a major cross-country move two years ago, and I was pregnant with our second child one year ago.

 I didn’t take this dream seriously.
 I thought it was my mind reliving subconscious thoughts, or maybe I visualized races so much as a teenager that they just got too deeply etched into my memory.

 I’ve had some fears and limitations too.
 Like being a mom of two little ones, and having a thyroid autoimmune condition.

 Almost 15 years ago, I was getting ready to enter my junior year at The University of Iowa.
 I swam two years at the varsity level for the Hawkeyes.
 Five months prior to my departure from the sport, on March 9, 2002, I was captivated.
 A teammate led me to Christ.
 In August of 2002, I stopped what became my identity to find my true identity.

 Fast forward to September of 2016 when my family and I became members of the YMCA.
 To have fun with the family, get our daughter into swimming lessons, and to get back into shape after having a baby, I started to swim again.
 This dream that I brushed aside like my side sleeper pillow started to surface like a flotation device.

 Around the New Year my husband and I registered for our first sprint triathlon.
 I also registered for my first swimming meet in 15 years.
 At the meet I did well and was thankful for the opportunity to swim again.